JanssenProject/jans/jans-core/shibboleth-idp/docs/asynchronous_activation_tests.md

 GIVEN two WorkItemIds built from different values WHEN they are compared THEN they are not equal

+#### A1.1.4 · `shouldFail_whenBuiltFromNullValue`

+- [x] covered by test

+GIVEN a null underlying value WHEN a WorkItemId is built THEN it fails and no WorkItemId is produced

 ### 1.2 `WorkerId` (unified with `Origin`)

 #### A1.2.1 · `shouldCarryOriginIdentity_whenBuiltFromOrigin`